Please feel free to view the Custodians' 2020-2023 signed contract.

 Gail Holloway Richard Hanson, Custodian

 Meghan McCrillis Date

 |Step I||Step II||Step III|

 Second and Third Shift

-Effective July 1, 2019, the second shift differential will be increased from fifty-four ($.54) to fifty-five cents ($.55) and the third shift will be increased from sixty-six ($.66) cents to sixty-seven cents ($.67).
+Effective July 1, 2020, the second shift differential will be fifty-five cents ($.55) and the third shift will be sixty-seven cents ($.67).
 Only those custodians assigned to second or third shifts will be paid these shift differentials.

 Head custodians will be compensated for their stipend position at yearly fixed differential rate as set forth below:

-D. The conducting of the interoffice mail route – who, when, how – is the sole authority of management.
+C. The conducting of the interoffice mail route – who, when, how – is the sole authority of management.
 The responsibility may or may not be required of a custodian.
-If it is required, management does not give up their authority to reassign at any point in time to a non custodial/union member without impactx
+If it is required, management does not give up their authority to reassign at any point in time to a non custodial/union member without impact.

 D. It is agreed that the supervisory rate will be included when calculating an employee’s overtime rate for all hours worked in excess of eight (8) hours in one (1) day or all of time worked in excess of forty (40) hours in one (1) week for which overtime has not already been earned.